neurofractal/PACmeg/README.md

 ```

-However, please be aware of the various methodological pitfalls in PAC analysis before applying the scripts to your own data (see Seymour, Kessler & Rippon manuscript).
+Please be aware of the various methodological pitfalls in PAC analysis before applying the scripts to your own data (see Seymour, Kessler & Rippon manuscript).

 ---